-Where simple calculation models are not available, the Eurocode fire parts give design solutions in terms of tabulated data (based on tests or advanced calculation models), which may be used within the specified limits of validity.
+Apart from simple calculation models, EN 1994-1-2 gives design solutions in terms of tabulated data (based on tests or advanced calculation models) which may be used within the specified limits of validity.

-It is expected, that design aids based on the calculation models given in EN 1993-1-2, will be prepared by interested external organizations.
+It is expected, that design aids based on the calculation models given in EN 1994-1-2, will be prepared by interested external organizations.

-The main text of EN 1993-1-2 together with normative Annexes includes most of the principal concepts and rules necessary for structural fire design of steel structures.
+The main text of EN 1994-1-2 together with informative Annexes A to I includes most of the principal concepts and rules necessary for structural fire design of composite steel and concrete structures.

-National Annex for EN 1993-1-2
+National annex for EN 1994-1-2

 This standard gives alternative procedures, values and recommendations for classes with notes indicating where national choices may have to be made.
-Therefore the National Standard implementing EN 1993-1-2 should have a National annex containing all Nationally Determined Parameters to be used for the design of steel structures to be constructed in the relevant country.
+Therefore the National Standard implementing EN 1994-1-2 should have a National annex containing all Nationally Determined Parameters to be used for the design of buildings to be constructed in the relevant country.

-National choice is allowed in EN 1993-1-2 through paragraphs:
+National choice is allowed in EN 1994-1-2 through clauses: